PiVersify/blog_posts/2016-05-18_Setting_Up_LAMP_Part_1.md

 </VirtualHost>
 ```

-Save that file as `/etc/apache2/sites-available/mysite.conf`.
+Save that file as is.
 Now, tell Apache to use that site:

-    a2ensite mysite
+    a2ensite 000-default
     service apache2 reload

-Now, open up your web browser and try navigating to your domain.
+Now, open up your web browser and try navigating to your pi's IP again.
 Since you're no longer using the original file, you'll just see a plain page listing the nonexistent files.
 You can add your web site files into here later on, and they'll be displayed.

 M is for MySQL
 --